-Chrysler Town & Country owners have reported 127 problems related to tank assembly (under the gasoline fuel system category).
+Chrysler Town & Country owners have reported 128 problems related to tank assembly (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chrysler Town & Country based on all problems reported for the Town & Country.

 After filling up the gas tank my Chrysler town and country stalled on the road.
 All the electronic functions of my Mini van I. E. The brakes and the steering wheel were disabled and I had to pull it on the side.
 It was thanksgiving day so there was light traffic on the road.
 I immediately put on hazard lights to avoid any collision from the car that was driving behind me.
 The next day took the vehicle to Chrysler dealer and they did several things that costs total of $700.
 But next time I filled up the tank it happened again.
 I went online to google this problem and found out that this is a very common problem with town and country Mini van.
 It does poses a dangerous situation to some extent.
 This was suppose to be a recall from Chrysler but they totally ignored this.
 The fix to this problem is replacing the fuel tank. . .
 A big expense.